PeterLuschny/tablInspector/README.md

 These are very simple transformations that occur everywhere in the OEIS, but are not always recognized as such and then often lead to unnecessarily complicated formulas.

-In the table below, the two columns on the right are examples of hundreds of similar identities that can be generated with the module.
+In the table below, the two columns on the right are _examples_ of thousands of similar identities that can be generated with the module.
 Note: References to OEIS-Ids are approximate.
 They often differ in signs and offset, sometimes also in the first few values.

 | Name         |  Formula | Triangle   | Trait  |